 Q. What are they going to ask?

-No two interviews are identical as each applicant and project is individual.
-Our panels will ask some questions to every candidate, to provide a means of comparison and establish key information about a candidate’s motivations, transferable skills and potential as a PhD student.
-However, they will also ask discipline or project-specific questions to explore a candidate’s depth of understanding of the project’s field, and suitability, or ‘fit’, of each candidate to their project.
+No two interviews are identical as each applicant and their research interests will be different.
+Our panels will ask a core set of questions to every candidate, to provide a means of comparison and establish key information about a candidate’s motivations, transferable skills and potential as a PhD student.
+However, candidates will also be invited to introduce themselves and their interests, and the panels will ask some unique questions in response, to explore a candidate’s depth of understanding and the suitability, or ‘fit’, of each candidate to their proposed field of study.

-A typical interview might proceed as follows (although note these may not be the exact questions asked):
+A typical interview might proceed as follows (although note these are only example questions and may not be the questions that the panel ask you):

 1. The Panel Chair will lead introductions and establish the purpose of the interview.

-Example Q3: Expect some in-depth questions in response to your answer – be prepared to discuss your relevant skills and demonstrate your knowledge relevant to the project area.
+Example Q1: Expect some in-depth questions in response to your presentation – be prepared to discuss your relevant skills and demonstrate your knowledge relevant to the subject area.

 3. You will be invited to ask any questions you may have.
 These are not assessed, so don’t be shy to ask anything, or feel under any pressure to impress.